practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Ada/README.md

 ## On how to do demanding string building in Ada

-The implemented [C-like solution](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/Ada/random_streams_for_perf_stats.adb) with copying the individual characters of _bits_x_str_ into the big, final string _bits_x_ is still a little bit faster with around 18.8 milliseconds than this solution with around 20.6 milliseconds (which would be more like the Fortran, C++ or Eiffel solutions):
+The implemented [C-like solution](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/Ada/random_streams_for_perf_stats.adb) with copying the individual characters of _bits_x_str_ into the big, final string _bits_x_ is still a little bit faster with around 18.8 milliseconds than this solution with around 20.6 milliseconds of execution time (which would be more like the Fortran, C++ or Eiffel solutions):

 ```
 ...